 Shingles pain medication may also help with the long-term symptoms of PHN.
 However, nerve pain is challenging to treat, and regular painkillers may be ineffective.
-Therefore, doctors may prescribe anticonvulsant drugs, antidepressants, or anesthetic patches instead.
+Therefore, doctors might prescribe anticonvulsant drugs, antidepressants, or anesthetic patches.

-Now that more people are searching for alternative remedies, some are considering cannabidiol (CBD).
-It is a non-intoxicating cannabinoid found in both marijuana and hemp and has various purported benefits.
+Now that more people are searching for alternative remedies for a shingles outbreak, some are considering cannabidiol (CBD).
+It is a non-intoxicating cannabinoid found in marijuana and hemp and has various purported benefits.
 It exerts these benefits via the body’s endocannabinoid system.

 There is currently no research specifically on whether CBD can help with shingles and its painful red rashes.
 However, there is evidence that cannabis-based medicines could help certain complications, such as PHN.